Best Caribbean Diving

 Saba, together with neighboring St. Maarten and Statia, form the Windward Islands of the Dutch Caribbean.
 Known as "The Unspoiled Queen" because it is so little developed, Saba retains all of her natural, tropical beauty both below and above the sea.

 Saba is best known for huge underwater pinnacles that rise to within only 80-feet of the surface.
-Nourished by deep ocean currents, these spectacular, heavily-encrusted seamounts attract large pelagics normally seen by few divers.
-Two more unusual underwater features are lava tunnels and hot springs.
+Nourished by deep ocean currents, these spectacular, the heavily-encrusted seamounts attract pelagic fish such as horse-eye jacks, great barracuda, wahoo, tarpon and five species of sharks.
+Saba's two other unusual underwater features are lava tunnels and hot springs.

 With so much attention focused on the sea mounts, the rich coral reefs receive second billing.
 They are first rate, however, populated with colorful tropicals, big resident grouper and patrols of roaming jacks.